1. Why are Ram Jack solutions better than others?

 7. What happens if I call StraightLine Construction Co.?

-The company will send a professional representative free of charge to examine the structural damage to your house or building, measure variances in the foundation, and determine the best solution for your specific unstable foundation situation.
+The company will send a professional representative to examine the structural damage to your house or building, measure variances in the foundation, and determine the best solution for your specific unstable foundation situation.

 8. What kind of foundation repair solutions does Straight Line and Ram Jack have?

 For many situations, our technicians will install a Ram Jack steel-driven pile system.
 The key to this system is the powerful dual hydraulic cylinders which drive the pilings with up to 70,000 pounds of driving force.
 In order to withstand the extreme pressures of Ram Jack’s hydraulic pile driving system, only heavy gauge high-strength carbon steel is used along with a heavy wall-independent guide sleeve.
 This unique foundation repair design rifles the piling into the soil without the bending or deflection usually associated with inferior systems.
 Each steel pile is driven deep into the soil until our technicians encounter a layer of bedrock or adequate load-bearing strata.
 The depth of each pile varies according to the underlying geological formations.
 Once all piles are securely set, the foundation is carefully lifted to an elevation of maximum practical recovery.
 This permanently halts any further deterioration due to settling of your house’s foundation.

 Sometimes a customized remedy is required for a permanent solution.
 Ram Jack’s patented helical piles are the best solution for certain soil types and for interior applications.
 High torque from hydraulic gear reduction motors spin helix discs deep into the soil until technicians reach dependable load-bearing strata.
 Ram Jack has developed sophisticated software to assist engineers in designing the appropriate helix configuration based upon soil strength and applied loads.
 Our engineering department is consulted every day by engineers all over North America for assistance in designing foundation solutions.